Skip to content

 You may need to start QGroundControl before proceeding, as the default PX4 configuration requires a ground control connection before takeoff.
 This can be downloaded from here.

-The drone can be flown by typing:
+The drone can be flown by typing the following command (as shown in the console above):

 sh